christophermacmade/cgi/README.md

 - An **Anchor**–based Solana staking program for tiered access
 - Starter code & stubs to jumpstart hackathon or MVP development

-> **WIP:** Core scaffolding and staking logic are in place.
-Full feature integration, styling, and audit are pending.

 ---

 ## 📖 Overview